csoltenborn/GoogleTestAdapter/README.md

 ### Building, testing, debugging

 Google Test Adapter has been created using Visual Studio 2015 and Nuget, which are the only requirements for building GTA.
-Its main solution *GoogleTestExtension* consists of a couple of projects:
+Its main solution *GoogleTestAdapter* consists of a couple of projects:

-* GoogleTestAdapter contains the actual adapter code
+* `Core` contains the main logic for discovering and running tests of the Google Test Framework
-* DiaAdapter is the bridge to the Dia DLL used for finding tests in the binaries generated by the Google Test framework
+* `DiaResolver` is the bridge to the Dia DLL used for finding tests in the binaries generated by the Google Test framework
-* GoogleTestAdapter.VS contains the integration into the VS unit testing framework
+* `TestAdapter` contains the integration into the VS unit testing framework for use in Visual Studio or ``vstest.console.exe``
-* GoogleTestAdapterVSIX adds the VS Options page and some resources
+* `VsPackage` bundles everything into a Visual Studio Extension Package with an option page and .VSIX installer
-* GoogleTestAdapterTests, DiaAdapterTests, GoogleTestAdapter.VSTests and GoogleTestAdapterUiTests contains GTA's tests
+* `*.Tests` contain the tests belonging to the repsective project

 #### Executing the tests

 Many of the tests depend on the second solution *SampleTests*, which contains a couple of Google Test tests.
-Before the tests contained in GoogleTestAdapterTests can be run, the second solution needs to be built in Debug mode for X86; this is done for you by a post-build event of project GoogleTestAdapterTests.
+Before the any of the tests can be run, this second solution needs to be built in Debug mode for X86; this is done for you by a post-build event of project Core.Tests.
 Afterwards, the GTA tests can be run and should all pass.

 For manually testing GTA, just start the GTA solution: A development instance of Visual Studio will be started with GTA installed.
 Use this instance to open the *SampleTests* solution (or any other solution containing Google Test tests).